cagov/innovation.ca.gov/README.md

 ## Blog

-Our blog originally on news.alpha.ca.gov has been moved here so it is deployed to [innovation.ca.gov/blog](https://innovation.ca.gov/blog/)
+Our blog originally on news.alpha.ca.gov has been moved here and is viewable at [innovation.ca.gov/blog](https://innovation.ca.gov/blog/)

 ### Writing posts